whaakman/azure-docs.nl-nl/articles/sql-database/sql-database-vcore-resource-limits-single-databases.md

 ### <a name="serverless-compute-tier"></a>Serverloze compute-laag

-De [serverloze compute-laag](sql-database-serverless.md) is in openbare preview en is alleen voor individuele databases met behulp van het aanschaffen van de vCore-model.
+De [serverloze compute-laag](sql-database-serverless.md) is in preview en is alleen voor individuele databases met behulp van het aanschaffen van de vCore-model.

 #### <a name="generation-5-compute-platform"></a>Computerplatform generatie 5